o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/advanced-topics.md

 ## Get credentials from an Amazon Cognito identity pool

-To make requests against Amazon GameLift and permit players to interact your resources, you must get the players' AWS credentials.
-With the [AWS Client Auth Gem](/docs/user-guide/gems/reference/aws/aws-client-auth/), you can use the player's login information to get their AWS credentials from an Amazon Cognito Identity Pool.
-To get a player's credential from Cognito Identity Pool, the player must successfully log in.
+To make requests against GameLift, and to permit players to interact with your resources, you must get the players' AWS credentials.
+With the [AWS Client Auth Gem](/docs/user-guide/gems/reference/aws/aws-client-auth/), you can use players' login information to get their AWS credentials from an Amazon Cognito identity pool.
+To get players' credentials from an identity pool, they must successfully log in.

-After the player logs in, you can use the AWS GameLift Gem to configure the client and set up the AWS credentials by calling `AWSGameLiftClientManager::ConfigureGameLiftClient()`.
+After players log in, you can use the AWS GameLift Gem to configure the client and set up their AWS credentials by calling `AWSGameLiftClientManager::ConfigureGameLiftClient()`.

 ## Set up log paths for multiple processes